Homomorphisms between multidimensional constant-shape substitutions: Introduction

 This article is organized as follows.
 The basic definitions and background are introduced in \cref{SectionBackground}.
-In \cref{SectionRecognizabilityPropertyGeneral} we prove \cref{FactorConjugateSubstitution} characterizing the aperiodic symbolic factors.
-For this we study the Recognizability Property of aperiodic constant-shape substitutions (\cref{RecognizabilityFactors}) and we determine their maximal equicontinuous factor (\cref{MaximalEquiContinuousFactorMultidimensionalSubstitution}).
-We also give a polynomial growth on the repetitivity function for constant-shape substitutions (\cref{GrowthRepetititvtyFunction}). \cref{Sectionproof} is devoted to the proofs of the measurable rigidity properties of homomorphisms: \cref{MainTheorem} and \cref{NormalizerHostParreau}.
-Then, we deduce the coalescence (\cref{Coalescence}) and the automorphism group is virtually $\Z^{d}$ (\cref{AutomoprhismVirtuallyZd}).
-Finally, in \cref{SectionBijectiveSubstitutions} we describe the nondeterministic directions through the digit tile for \emph{bijective on the extremities} substitutions (\cref{NonExpansiveHalfspacesSupportingConvexHull}).
+In \cref{SectionRecognizabilityPropertyGeneral} we prove \cref{FactorConjugateSubstitution} characterizing the aperiodic symbolic factors of substitutive subshifts.
+For this we study a recognizability property of these symbolic factors (\cref{RecognizabilityFactors}) and we determine their maximal equicontinuous factor (\cref{MaximalEquiContinuousFactorMultidimensionalSubstitution}).
+We also give a polynomial bound on the repetitivity function for substitutive subshifts (\cref{GrowthRepetititvtyFunction}). \cref{Sectionproof} is devoted to the proofs of the measurable rigidity properties of homomorphisms: \cref{MainTheorem} and \cref{NormalizerHostParreau}.
+Then, we deduce the coalescence (\cref{Coalescence}) and that the automorphism group of substitutive subshifts is virtually $\Z^{d}$ (\cref{AutomoprhismVirtuallyZd}).
+Finally, in \cref{SectionBijectiveSubstitutions} we describe the nondeterministic directions of substitutive subshifts through the digit tile for \emph{bijective on the extremities substitutions} (\cref{NonExpansiveHalfspacesSupportingConvexHull}).
 Moreover, these directions are computable in terms of the combinatorics of the substitution (\cref{CorollaryNonExpansiveHalfspacesBijectiveSubstitutions}).
-This enable us to provide algebraic restrictions and to bound elements of the symmetry group (\cref{PropositionAboutMatricesPolytopeCase}).
-The last theorem (\cref{FinalTheoremNormalizerGroupPolytopeCase}) resumes all the results of this last study.
+This enables us to provide algebraic restrictions and to bound elements of the linear representation group (\cref{PropositionAboutMatricesPolytopeCase}).
+The last theorem (\cref{FinalTheoremNormalizerGroupPolytopeCase}) summarizes all the results of this last study.